 Budget Travel Tips

 Looking to travel the world on a budget?
-After four years of continuous travel, I’ve learned a thing about what it takes to plan a trip and how to stretch your dollars as far as possible.
-These are some of my top budget travel tips, tricks, and in depth articles to help you fast track your own adventures based on my own hard-earned knowledge.
+After more than a few years of continuous travel, I’ve learned a thing about what it takes to plan a trip and how to stretch your dollars as far as possible.
+These are some of my top budget travel tips, tricks, and in-depth articles to help you fast track your own adventures based on my own hard-earned knowledge.

 If you’re planning a trip, this is the place to start…